ryanschuhler/lrdcom-recipes/documentation/General/tickets.md

 # Tickets
-> How to effectively request Website and collateral design services using Liferay's JIRA system.
+## Sometimes, you need help.

-Follow these guidelines to ensure that your ticket will be completed both really fast and well:
+*Here's how to effectively request Website and collateral design services using Liferay's JIRA system.*

 ## STEP 1: Initiation

 New site requests should be approved by a Marketing lead based on completeness of requirements and appropriate justification.